pylandtemp/pylandtemp/README.md

     unit='celcius'
 )

-# The function returns a numpy array which is the LST
+# The function returns a numpy array which is the land surface temperature image.
 ```